joridho/INF205-Paths-in-labelled-graphs/README.md

 ## Further work
 - Track down the first queries, and assign p and q to either one of the paths.
-- An easier way to implement the treading
+- An easier way to implement the threading
 - Most likely memory leak